Pinterest tag How Long Can You Leave a Tampon In? | Rael

 The Menstrual Cup

 If changing your tampon in a timely manner is hard for you, we suggest the menstrual cup.
 The reusable menstrual cup is a small, silicone cup you insert in your vagina to handle your flow.
-It’s easy to use, completely leak-proof, and can be worn up to twelve hours at a time.
+It’s easy to use, completely leak-proof, and can be worn up to 12 hours at a time.

 The cup can also be reused every month, which makes it incredibly cost effective.
 It’s quite literally the ultimate in luxury period care items.